Dazcam/fetal_brain_imprinting_290422/README.md

 ### Running the pipeline to deal with scratch quota limits

-The pipeline has to be run in different blocks in oredr to balance the competing requiremnets of scratch quota limit which are breeched early on and a huge number of small jobs later on.
+The pipeline has to be run in different blocks in order to balance the competing requirements of the scratch file / memory quota limits which are breeched early on and a huge number of small jobs later on.

 During the `fastq_prep.smk`, multiple versions of the fastq files can be generated at each stage.
 This results in the quota limit being breeched and pipeline choking at random points.
 To resolve this I used the following: